Did you know Spotify and iTunes offer more than 25 million songs each?

 He started his career as an actor with ease thanks to his family’s fame, but producers and directors soon realized he was a very naturally talented person, and he managed to quickly make a name for himself.
-However, in 1975 he decided he wanted to concentrate on his career as a singer, and he has released 18 studio albums, 4 live albums and 2 compilations since then.
+In 1975, he decided he wanted to concentrate on his career as a singer.

-I had planned to write a long entry for Bosé, but then I realized the best way to know Miguel is by listening to his magical voice and letting yourself be seduced by his rhythms.
-I absolutely recommend you listen to his last two albums, “Papito” and “Papitwo,” where he shows a reinterpretation of his previous songs in duets with Spanish-speaking artists (and others) who are very well-known around the world.
+I had planned to write a long entry for Bosé, but then I realized the only way to really know Miguel is by listening to his magical voice and letting yourself be seduced by his rhythms.
+I absolutely recommend you listen to his last two albums, “Papito” and “Papitwo,” where he shows a reinterpretation of his previous songs in duets with famous Spanish-speaking singers (and others) who are very well-known around the world.

 Yo seré el viento que va, navegaré por tu oscuridad.
 Tú, rocío, beso frío que me quemará.
 (I will become the wind that blows, I will sail through your darkness.
 You, dew, a cold kiss that will burn me.)

 And what can you learn from Bosé, grammar-wise?
 He certainly is a good teacher because his vocals are very clean and his pronunciation is great.
 This allows you to concentrate on the song, on the lyrics.

 Take “Amante Bandido” as an example once again.
 Have you noticed the great majority of the verbs are in the future tense?
 Use this song in order to review this tense!